£1,000 up for grabs for local clubs and community groups

 Entries open until 19th July 2017.

-T&Cs apply: The competition is open to all entrants that fall within The Peterborough Telegraph distribution area.
+T&Cs apply: The competition is open to all entrants that fall within The Northampton Chronicle & Echo distribution area.
 Final applicants will be decided by Mick George Ltd.

 Almost Done!